dolthub/docs/content/interfaces/cli.md

 Explicitly define the type of the file if it can't be inferred from the file extension.

 `--delim`:
-Specify a delimeter for a csv style file with a non-comma delimiter.
+Specify a delimiter for a csv style file with a non-comma delimiter.